 In fact, social media has actually facilitated the notion of joining a brand instead of merely buying that brand’s products every once in a while.
-Whether it is through Facebook, Twitter, Google+, FourSquare, Instagram, Pinterest or any of the many other social media outlets, brands are encouraging their fans and followers to become a part of the brand instead of just a consumer.
+Whether it is through Facebook, Twitter, Google+, FourSquare, Instagram, Pinterest, or any of the many other social media outlets, brands are encouraging their fans and followers to become a part of the brand instead of just a consumer.

 Below are three brands that are effectively creating a platform for consumers to connect further with their brand:

-- Captain Morgan USA – not only do they have a strong following on Facebook and Twitter, they have a ‘Captain’s Conquest’ app that pairs players against friends and area rivals to battle for control of their virtual city.
+- Captain Morgan USA – not only do they have a strong following on Facebook and Twitter, but they also have a ‘Captain’s Conquest’ app that pairs players against friends and area rivals to battle for control of their virtual city.
 This app encourages expanding your ‘fleet’ by teaming up with friends and therefore employs users as Captain Morgan brand advocates.

-- NHL – by integrating their brand into the new app Draw Something, asking users to post their drawings to Twitter and then feeding the drawings into Pinterest, the NHL is incorporating three popular apps and engaging fans through a fun and creative initiative.
+- NHL – by integrating their brand into the new app Draw Something, asking users to post their drawings to Twitter, and then feeding the drawings into Pinterest, the NHL is incorporating three popular apps and engaging fans through a fun and creative initiative.